-Since the Company does not take or retain any risk, the insurance cover offered by the company is mirrored in the reinsurance market and there are no unexpected catastrophe risks or adverse claim numbers that would impact the company.
-As noted above, the Company runs a credit risk with respect to the insurers; this risk is mitigated by choosing re-insurers with good financial strength - refer to note C1 for details.
+Other than cyber insurance policies issued as outlined above the company does not retain any material insurance risk as the cover offerred by the company is mirrored in the reinsurance market and there are no unexpected catastrophe risks or adverse claim numbers that would impact the company.
+The company has elected not to reinsure its cyber risk policy this year due to difficulties in obtaining satisfactory insurance in the market for cyber-attacks.
+The Company runs a credit risk with respect to the insurers; this risk is mitigated by choosing re-insurers with good financial strength - refer to note C1 for details.